Delsey Paris, as the name suggests, comes from the land of baguettes and wine – France.

 But those are the just a few examples on an overall solid review profile across their products.

 Some models, like the Delsey Chatelet collection, and the Delsey Cruise Lite Fabric collection have received superb reviews.
 And these aren’t just a few good ones, because 70-80% of their models are rated with at least four stars out of five.

-That’s why we’ve rated their customer satisfaction at 25 out of 30 points.
+That’s why we’ve rated their customer satisfaction score at 25 out of 30 points.

 In this section, we researched how well Delsey’s suitcases are made.
 And based on our research, we can pretty safely say that they’re built to last.